top of page

 • court filing fees

-You should ask how these expenses are handled and whether you may be responsible for them.
+Because these costs can be significant, it is important to understand how they will be handled and whether you may be responsible for them.

 What a personal injury lawyer actually does